ENQUIRE NOW

 02

-Enrolling at Huili
+Enrolling at Hiba

-Over the past three years, I have grown even more confident in Huili.
+Over the past three years, I have grown even more confident in Hiba.
 The school has always focused on its teaching, curriculum and maintaining a consistency of theory and practice.
 I no longer saw a conflict between being global citizen and having strong sense of Chinese identity.

 I think the biggest benefit to Chelsea has been getting to know herself.
 Both parents and the school are responsible for facilitating this.
 She knows her strengths and limitations.